← Resources · July 05, 2026

 • The parachute system must handle both nominal re-entry and abort scenarios (e.g., Crew Escape System activation at low altitude)

-Connection to this news: The SOLVE solid motor test is the precursor to high-altitude parachute deployment tests that cannot be validated cheaply with a full LVM3; SOLVE provides a cost-effective, dedicated test environment.
+The SOLVE solid motor test is the precursor to high-altitude parachute deployment tests that cannot be validated cheaply with a full LVM3; SOLVE provides a cost-effective, dedicated test environment.

 Sub-Orbital Launch Vehicles — Role in Space Technology Development